manuel-Oelmaier/LocalPythonCodingLlm/README.md

 # LocalPythonCodingLlm

 This extensision runs a LLM model locally with python.You can query it in the Chatwindow.
+Please be patient at the first activation of the extension,there are python modules that need to be installed.
 ## Example usage
 ![The users asks: @LocalPythonCodingLLM /queryLLM Write a function to count the number of vowels in a given string. test {assert count_vowels("python") == 1, assert count_vowels("a") == 1.
 The model answers with correct code} ](Images/example-Query.png)
 ## Features